DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 Bitwarden is a modern popular open source password manager with wide cross platform support.

-But the official Bitwarden server is not really fit for smaller deployment and requires Microsoft SQL server among other things.</br>
+But the official Bitwarden server is bit over-engineered, requiring Microsoft SQL server among other things, which makes it not an ideal fit for smaller deployments

 So here is where Bitwarden_rs by Daniel García comes in.</br>
 It is a Bitwarden API implementation written in Rust.
 It's very resource efficient, uses about 10MB of RAM, and close to no CPU.</br>
-It's build using Rocket a web framework for Rust and user data are stored in a simple sqlite database file.
+It's build using Rocket, a web framework for Rust, and user data are stored in a simple sqlite database file.

 All the client apps are still officials coming from bitwarden,